joelagnel/lkmm-article-2023/index.md

 in a particular candidate execution, and then tell the model that such execution candidates are forbidden.

-Consider a program doing 2 writes to a variable:
+Consider a program doing the same program from earlier doing a pair of writes, this time with the events labeled:

 ```
 P0(int *x) {